lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

      newWithOld          [0] CMPCertificate OPTIONAL,
      oldWithNew          [1] CMPCertificate OPTIONAL
   }

+CAKeyUpdContent ::= CHOICE {
+    cAKeyUpdAnnV2      CAKeyUpdAnnContent, -- deprecated
+    cAKeyUpdAnnV3  [0] RootCaKeyUpdateContent
+}
 ~~~~

-To indicate support for ckuannV3 with RootCaKeyUpdateContent in an announcement message, the pvno cmp2021 MUST be used.
+To indicate support for RootCaKeyUpdateContent in the ckuann message, the pvno cmp2021 MUST be used.
 Details on the usage of the protocol version number (pvno) are described in Section 7.

-In contrast to ckuann message using CAKeyUpdAnnContent as supported with cmp2000, ckuannV3 using RootCaKeyUpdateContent offers omitting newWithOld and oldWithNew, depending on the needs of the EE.
+In contrast to CAKeyUpdAnnContent as supported with cmp2000, RootCaKeyUpdateContent offers omitting newWithOld and oldWithNew, depending on the needs of the EE.

 ### Certificate Announcement
 {: id="sect-5.3.14"}